-The Higher Diploma Medical Technology Regulatory Affairs Professional will be delivered and accredited through Atlantic Technological University (ATU) Galway.
-(Previously GMIT).
+The Higher Diploma in Medical Technology for Regulatory Affairs Professional will be delivered and accredited through Atlantic Technological University (ATU) Galway.

 This is a 60 credit NFQ Level 8 award based on the need to provide an ongoing skilled workforce to the Medical Device sector.
-Especially with the introduction of the new European Medical Device Regulation (MDR) coming into effect in May 2021 and the In Vitro Diagnostic Device Regulation (IVDR) implementation due in 2022, this course is designed to ensure participants will be educated in these new requirements while also understanding the Global regulatory framework.
+Especially with the introduction of the European Medical Device Regulation (MDR) 2017/745 and the In Vitro Diagnostic Device Regulation (IVDR) 2017/745 and associated transition timeline changes, this course is designed to ensure participants will be educated in these new requirements while also understanding the Global regulatory framework.

 Course participants must have at least a level 8 qualification 240 credits (4 year hons degree) prior to acceptance onto this course.
 It is especially suitable for participants intending to work in regulatory affairs and quality related roles. .